Shadid12/Message_Bottle/README.md

 Once you decide to keep that message, it's yours, nobody else can receive/see it.
 You can find out more about the person who sent out the "bottle" and decide if you want to send back a message (or not).

 #

+#### Known Bugs
+###### Fix the Sign Up valiation error message:
+    The signup doesn't show a error message when invalid email is provided.
+The Backend validation is working.
+Needs to add frontend error messages.